Stanford University Partnership Program

 And CMS at its heart

 The University Partnership Program began in 2013 with just two 6th grade classes.
-We have expanded to all grade levels, and beginning in the 2019-2020 school year, all of 6th grade will be "UPP."
+We have expanded to all grade levels, and as of the 2019-2020 school year, all of CMS is "UPP."
 Learn more about this unique opportunity!